kosmalex/tiny_processor/README.md

 ## Compiler

-To ease the task of writting programs for the processor, we developed a Python compiler script, located in the `compiler` directory.
-The script takes as input a `.tp` file and a format field (`-f` flag; hex (default), bin, dec), and outputs an executable .mem file.
+To ease the task of writing kernels for the processor, we developed a Python compiler script, located in the `compiler` directory.
+The script takes as input a `.tp` file, a format field `-f` (hex (default), bin, dec), and outputs an executable .mem file.
 Below we demonstrate step-by-step, how to create an executable that animates the seven segment display in a circular pattern.

 ### Go to the compiler directory
 ```